 Walker's exhibit, Moor and Moon takes inspiration from three different works of dance: The Moor's Pavane choreographed by José Limón, Shoot the Moon by the Nederlands Dans Theater, and Orfeo choreographed by Pina Bausch.
-These bold, minimalist print compositions explore themes of form and movement, capturing elements of human comedy and find that this personal knowledge of form and movement has informed my drawing.
+These bold, minimalist print compositions explore themes of form and movement, capturing elements of human comedy and tragedy at their most essential.